 Environmental benefits associated with the use of the CSIRO automated mining technology are principally a reduction in the amount of spoil that is mined along with the coal.
+There is

-There is an environmental benefit associated with the need for less above ground storage area to store the spoil.
+The technology is conservatively estimated to improve productivity by 5 per cent an environmental benefit associated with the need for less above ground storage area to store the spoil.
 The benefits flow to coal mining firms.